Suicide Silence (album)

 Suicide Silence is the fifth studio album by American deathcore band Suicide Silence, released on February 24, 2017 by Nuclear Blast.
-The album is a notable departure from their deathcore signature musical style, pursuing a more 1990s influenced nu metal sound.
+The album is a notable departure from their signature deathcore style, pursuing a more 1990s influenced nu metal sound.
 Critical reviews were mixed, while fan response was generally negative.
 It is also the last to feature Alex Lopez on drums before his departure from the band in April 2022.

 Background and musical style

 The album exhibits a significant shift from the band's deathcore style that they're known for to a nu metal style reminiscent of bands such as Korn, Deftones and Coal Chamber.
 The album was first announced to the public with headlines from coverage sites in December 2016 that the band claimed it would contain "mostly clean vocals", a vocal style that the band have largely avoided throughout most of their career.
-Bassist Dan Kenny and drummer Alex Lopez commented: "it’s the first time [vocalist Eddie Hermida] has ever been confident enough to do it, but Eddie’s always been a singer.
-There’s a lot of singing in it, there’s a lot of screaming in it, there’s a lot of everything in it… there’s melody in it.”
+Bassist Dan Kenny and drummer Alex Lopez commented: "it's the first time [vocalist Eddie Hermida] has ever been confident enough to do it, but Eddie's always been a singer.
+There's a lot of singing in it, there's a lot of screaming in it, there's a lot of everything in it… there's melody in it."

 Following this, the first single "Doris" was released to overwhelmingly negative reaction from fans.